 Opening Doors Careers Event – Lancaster House, London.

-On Tuesday 5th November 2013, 15 students travelled to London to take part in the most exclusive trip Moseley Park has ever been involved in.
+A group of 15 students travelled to London to take part in the most exclusive trip Moseley Park has ever been involved in.
 They were invited to join Deputy Prime Minister Nick Clegg at his flagship Opening Doors Careers Event hosted in the stunning Lancaster House, just round the corner from Buckingham Palace.

 Students were able to undertake communication workshops run by senior executives of some of the most successful UK companies.
 Further opportunities to gain an insight into potential careers came through a speed dating event and then more relaxed questioning in the exhibition hall.
 It was a chance to investigate how to enter the area of work that they were interested in that everyone took full advantage of.